 Physiological Determinism: Physiological determinism purports that human behavior is determined by our biological and physiological make-up, including our genetics.
 See also Determinism and Psychological Determinism.

 Praxis: Praxis is used in a number of different ways in the history of philosophy and psychology.
 In general, it has to do with activity or ‘practice’ in some manner.
-Occasionally, praxis is used to as a more pragmatic activity devoid of too much reflection or thought.
+Occasionally, praxis is used to as a more pragmatic activity devoid of much reflection or thought.
 In existential theory, praxis is intricately connected to knowledge, insight, self-reflection, and even potentially many abstractions.
-The assumption is that there is not a disconnect between thought and activity for most people and, when there is, this is problematic.
-At the same time, praxis is generally used to refer to the point or process of action as it flows from this larger process.
+The assumption is that there is generally not a disconnect between thought and activity and, when there is, this is problematic.
+At the same time, praxis is used to refer to the point or process of action as it flows from this larger process.

 Reification: Reification is the process by which something is turned into something that is believed to be real.
 For example, a theory is reified when it is believed to be objective truth.
 Similarly, when an subjective position is goes through a transition through which it is believed to be objective, or objective truth, it is reified.